www.tlab.it

 4 - Select a tool from one of the "Analysis" sub-menus

-5 - Verify the results
+5 - Check the results

 6 - Use the contextual help function to interpret the various graphs and tables